Naziha-1986/-reading-notes.md/class-01.md

 You should not include the color scheme, font choices, backgrounds or images for the website in the wireframe.
 It should focus on what information needs to be on each page and create a visual hierarchy to indicate the most important parts of each page.

-Visual hierarchy refers to the order in which your eyes perceive what they seeThe wireframes make design easy to understand  because you know what kind of information you want to appear on your web page.
+Visual hierarchy refers to the order in which your eyes perceive what they see The wireframes make design easy to understand  because you know what kind of information you want to appear on your web page.

  `Question #19 `**How design can be used to effectively communicate the services of a company?**